rhomobile/rhomobile-docs/eb/en/edge/guide/pb3.md

 * EMML profiles do not work.
 * Check the device for hardware compatibility, especially the [barcode scanning](http://docs.rhomobile.com/en/2.2.0/rhoelements/scanner) options.

-### API specific notes
+## API specific notes
 This section provides remarks on peculiarities or dependencies concerning specific APIs and their compatibility with PB3.

-#### DeviceApplication API
+### DeviceApplication API
-* Windows CE - The `TextSize` feature in the DeviceApplication API from PB3 will not function properly unless you also enable text selection using the `TextSelectionEnabled` setting.
+* Windows CE - The `TextSize` feature in the DeviceApplication API from PB3 will not function properly unless you also enable text selection using the `TextSelectionEnabled` setting in Config.xml.